chatwoot/docs/docs/product/others/enterprise-edition.md

 title: 'Enterprise Edition'
 ---

-Starting from [Chatwoot `2.0`](https://www.chatwoot.com/blog/2-0-release-ee-edition-et-al/) ships two versions of its software.
-The Community edition is `MIT` licensed, and an Enterprise edition is available under a [propretry license](https://github.com/chatwoot/chatwoot/blob/develop/LICENSE).
+Starting from [version `2.0`](https://www.chatwoot.com/blog/2-0-release-ee-edition-et-al/), Chatwoot ships two versions of its software.
+The Community edition is `MIT` licensed, and an Enterprise edition is available under a [proprietary license](https://github.com/chatwoot/chatwoot/blob/develop/LICENSE).
 Both software versions are built out of a single [github repository](https://github.com/chatwoot/chatwoot).

 While the Community edition will always remain free and open-source, the enterprise edition is the effort to sustain both the offerings and Chatwoot as a commercial business.
 This model has been derived from other commercial open-source companies like Gitlab, Mattermost, Metabase, etc.